Connect Transit: Routes

 Connect Transit's buses run every 15, 30, or 60 minutes, depending on the route, time of day, and day of the week.
 Service is offered in the day and evening hours daily, although hours are reduced on weekends.
 Buses do not operate on New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, or Christmas.
 Basic adult fare is $1.25 with free transfers.
 1, 7, or 30 day bus passes are available.

 Connect Transit has two main transfer centers.
 Uptown Station, located in Normal, is also served by Amtrak and by intercity buses.
 Eight routes have one terminus here.
-The other transfer center is two miles to the south, in downtown Bloomington.
+The other transfer center is two miles to the south, in downtown Bloomington on Front Street across from the McLean County Law & Justice Center.
 Nine routes have one terminus here.
 The Green, Red, and Lime routes serve both locations.

+A new Downtown Bloomington Transit Center is being planned to replace the existing Front Street location.
+It will be located at the city-owned Market Street Parking Garage (which is expected to be demolished) three blocks north of the current site.
+Officials expect the new facility to open in late 2026 or early 2027.

 The Olive route that ran along Normal's north side was eliminated on July 1, 2019, due to low ridership.